NYP: During the World Series, what was your emotional investment watching all the guys you know in Boston. What was that like for you?

 The last point Theo made was the Cub challenge was to rebuild the organization from the ground up.
 It is a backhanded slap to prior management (which during the Tribune tenure did get the post season by signing free agents, making trades, hiring veteran managers and developing young talent.)
 The "process" is a large tent in which we are not allowed to peek into.
 It is a nebulous concept that does not spell out how it gives the team "space and freedom and creativity."
 Fans want players who can hit, field and run.
 It is a condensing approach in talking down to the fans.

-But the most disturbing quote from Theo was "Unfortunately, you can’t provide your fans with what they deserve along the way."
+the way."
 That is false.
 The Cubs can provide the fans an exciting, winning baseball product at Wrigley Field if ownership would spend the money to sign the quality talent available on the market.
 The Cubs are choosing not to spend money on free agents or build their team through trades for veterans.
 Yes, the Cub system has produced a few players during Ricketts 4 year tenure (such as Samardzija, Castro, Lake and Castillo), but to put the major league team into neutral for an undetermined amount of years so Theo's draft choices can work their way slowly through the minors is incomprehensible business model.

 Look at Theo's prior nemesis, the Yankees.
 The Yankees spend more money than just about every team in the majors.
 In the Red Sox AL East Cold War, it was a race to sign the best free agents year after year.
 But the Yankees also had a good enough farm system to trade prospects for other key veterans.
 They restocked their farm system with supplemental high round draft picks when their players hit the free agent market and signed with another team (this year the Yanks are expected to get 3 supplemental first round picks).
 So there is a way that uses all the available tools to field a quality baseball team (free agent, high payroll, trades, and prospect development.)
 The Cubs are putting all their eggs (the future) on one aspect of roster building: prospect development.
 For all the acclaim that Theo is the smartest guy in baseball today, putting your eggs in one basket seems to be a dumb idea.